Woman who took $5M from loved ones sentenced to eight years

 Monique Brady, 45, of East Greenwich, pleaded guilty in July to wire fraud, aggravated identity theft and obstructing an IRS investigation.
 U.S. Chief District Judge John McConnell sentenced her to eight years in prison, followed by three years of supervised release, and ordered her to pay nearly $5 million in restitution to the victims.

-The federal public defender representing Brady couldn’t be reached for comment Tuesday.
+The federal public defender representing Brady didn’t immediately return messages seeking comme nt Tuesday.

 Brady solicited investments for her real estate management company, which she said had contracts for large-scale rehabilitation work on foreclosed properties across New England.